EVA Air Premium Economy Review: Smart Upgrade or Just Hype?

 By contrast, in EVA’s Business Class (Royal Laurel on the 777-300ER), you’re allowed two 15-lb carry-ons.

-Details: See EVA Airline’s carry-on luggage allowance.
+Details: See the airline’s carry-on luggage allowance.

 Cost, seat selection and fare type